vssense/Akinator/ReadMe.md

 >
 > #### [D] Print definition
 >
-> >You should make a word and print it.
+> >You should make a word and type it.
 > >
 > >If Akinator know this word, it will write his definition.
 >
 > #### [C] Compare two words
 >
-> >You should make two words and print it.
+> >You should make two words and type it.
 > >
 > >If Akinator know both this words, it will build a sentence, which will be consist of similarities and differences of your words.
 >